1. Become a member of IFMSA-Sweden

 It requires membership in IFMSA-Sweden to search our exchanges.
-You become a member by logging in to member portal using your standard university log.
+You become a member by registering at member portal for your lokalort.
 Membership is free and allows you to optionally access the newsletter on internship exchanges, other working and see what happens on your lokalort.
-Once logged in, you can also find travel stories from former exchange students.

 2. Decide where you want to go!

 Current exchange sites can be found under SCOPE/SCORE.
 Here you can read about the countries we have cooperation with before the next period.
 You get under our regulations go on no more than an exchange of each (Forskningsutbyten/clinical Exchanges) per year, and we encourage to apply to both!

 On Explore pages you will find information about the different countries.
 Note that we do not have contracts with all countries on the Explore pages!

 OBS!
 It is important that you verify that you are authorized to travel to the countries you search according to their Exchange Conditions and that you can get a visa there and organize until the required documents.

 3. Fill in the application form

-4. If you get an exchange place, pay!…. and go on pre-depature Training!
+4. If you get an exchange place, pay!

 5. Fill in your "Application Form" in the database, and attach documents to your application

 After your payment is received by us you will receive an email with login information (username and password) to our exchange database.
 Here, you will then be able to track your entire application process.
 The first step involves filling out your electronic entry form (Application Form, OF).
 Do not forget to attach the documents that the country requires!
 Description of the most commonly requested documents can be found under the tab “Document” below.